1. My husband refuses to get his semen tested. He says that it is thick and voluminous means it must be normal!

 Ans – Even a normal (fertile) man’s sperm count can vary considerably from week to week.
-Sperm count and motility can be affected by many factors, including time between ejaculations, illness, and medications.
-There are other factors which affect the sperm count as well, all of which we do not understand.
+Sperm count and motility can be affected by many factors, including the time between ejaculations, illness, and medications.
+There are other factors that affect sperm count as well, all of which we do not understand.

 Ans – There is no correlation between male fertility and virility.
-Men with totally normal sex drives may have no sperms at all.
+Men with totally normal sex drives may have no sperm at all.

-Ans – Masturbation is a normal activity which most boys and men indulge in.
-It does not affect the sperm count.
+Ans – Masturbation is a normal activity that most boys and men indulge in.
+It does not affect sperm count.
 You cannot “run” out of sperms, because these are constantly being produced in the testes.

 There is no connection between sexual pleasure and fertility.
 Don’t forget that even a woman who gets raped can get pregnant!
-And don’t forget that the commonest reason women do not enjoy sex is because their husbands are unskilled lovers!
+And don’t forget that women do not enjoy sex because their husbands are unskilled lovers!
 Maybe you should improve your sexual technique, and spend more time in foreplay and in pleasuring your wife!

 - Exposure to toxic chemicals or radiation